QuintSmart/MeinZweitesGehirn/S01 Personal/030-039 Areas/39 Build a 2nd brain/39.01 PARA/Para Blog by Tiago Forte.md

 The ability to accelerate project turnover simply by reducing the size of projects gives you the ability to produce novelty on demand, for even the most boring administrative tasks.
 If I encounter a project I’m resistant to, I simply keep making it smaller until the reward feels more tangible than the pain.
 This gives me control of the drumbeat of fulfilled deadlines, which I tune to maximize my sense of self-efficacy.

 ## Networks of projects
-Projected form a network with interfaces defined by [[What is a desired outcome?]]
-Theory of Constraints calls this a **[[Prerequisite Tree]]** or a **Necessary Condition Network**
+Projected form a network with interfaces defined by [[What is a desired outcome]] Theory of Constraints calls this a **[[Prerequisite Tree]]** or a **Necessary Condition Network**

 Your projects _are_ the nodes in your personal productivity network.
 They are the containers into which information flows, intelligence is applied, and work is performed.
 Desired outcomes are the _interfaces_ between these nodes, allowing projects to work together and become more than the sum of their parts.